The project focused on the following research questions:

 2) How does the introduction of computational thinking within a middle school music technology class impact the acquisition of computing content knowledge, the formation of interest in computing, attitudes towards computing, and the intent to persist in computing across different student populations?

-(b) best practices for professional development for music teachers to gain the content and pedagogical content knowledge they need to deliver such courses; and
+(b) Best practices for professional development for music teachers to gain the content and pedagogical content knowledge they need to deliver such courses